Postgraduate Course: European Competition and Innovation (LAWS11271)

 Week 6: Article 102 TFEU: the basics

-Week 7: Innovative industries and abuse of dominance
+Week 7: Innovation industries and abuse of dominance

-Week 8: Refusals to deal and to license (1): sharing "indispensable" infrastructure;
+Week 8: Refusals to deal and to license intellectual property rights;

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| Please contact the online learning team at email@example.com